-The council has delivered 83.6% of its revised capital programme in 2017/2018 which compares to 94.7% in 2016/2017.
-In the context of the council's current financial challenges, the importance of the capital programme in the delivery of strategic and financial objectives has never been more important.
-As a consequence of the above, where underspends against capital allocations have been reported, these being challenged to ensure spending is timely and in accordance with corporate priorities.
-The council continues to fund its capital programme through a mix of borrowing, capital receipts, grants and other external contributions.
-Funding for capital projects is integrated into financial planning processes and aligned to the delivery of the council's strategic priorities.
+The Council has delivered 79% of its revised capital programme in 2018/2019 which compares to 83.6% in 2017/2018.
+The importance of the capital programme in the delivery of strategic and financial objectives has never been more important and where underspends against capital allocations have been reported, these being challenged to ensure spending is timely and in accordance with corporate priorities.
+The Council continues to fund its capital programme through a mix of borrowing, capital receipts, grants and other external contributions.
+Funding for capital projects is integrated into financial planning processes and aligned to the delivery of the Council's strategic priorities.

-Capital and long term investment is necessary to deliver the council's key priorities and ambitions.
+Capital and long term investment is necessary to deliver the Council's key priorities and ambitions.
 However affordability is a key factor when considering any long term investment.
-Capital and long term investment is necessary to deliver the council's key priorities and ambitions.
-However affordability is a key factor when considering any long term investment.
 Based upon the current approved capital programme, financing costs are forecast to be maintained within an affordable envelope.
 However, with reducing net revenue budgets, the percentage of spend already tied up in borrowing costs may steadily increase even without additional borrowing.
 Borrowing therefore needs to be in accordance with prudential borrowing principles.

-As part of the ongoing government review of the Prudential Framework, local authorities will need to be better at explaining why, not just what they are doing with their investment activity, needing to demonstrate more transparency and openness in how good governance has been exercised.
-The council has well established appraisal processes in place and any new borrowing will be predicated on the preparation of a sound business case which is closely aligned to the council's key outcomes and financial strategy.
+The Council has well established appraisal processes in place and any new borrowing will be predicated on the preparation of a sound business case which is closely aligned to the Council's key outcomes and financial strategy.

-The council's current strategy is to use cash balances to fund the capital programme where possible.
+The Council's current strategy is to use cash balances to fund the capital programme where possible.
 This approach, referred to as internal borrowing, minimises the cost of borrowing and reduces credit risk on investments.
 Overall borrowing levels remain manageable and under continued review.
-As at year end, the council had £128.2m of external borrowing.
-The council has operated within its prudential borrowing limit during the year and no problems are anticipated for future years at this stage.
-Net financing costs represented 7.4% of net revenue stream in 2017/2018 and are projected to remain below 10% in 2018/2019.
+As at year end, the Council had £128.2m of external borrowing.
+The Council has operated within its prudential borrowing limit during the year and no problems are anticipated for future years at this stage.
+Net financing costs represented 7.4% of net revenue stream in 2018/2019 and are projected to remain below 10% in 2019/2020.
+Whilst the Council is undertaking further borrowing over the medium term financial planning period to support its economic and regeneration ambitions, these investments are expected to lead to an overall increase in the Council's overall tax base.